-The American Legion Post 282 has been proud to maintain the Vietnam Memorial that is adjacent to our property at University Ave and Spring Street, La Mesa, CA. The title to the Memorial was transferred by the City of La Mesa to American Legion La Mesa Post 282 in 1997 without any concurrent transfer of funding.
-Since then, we have maintained ownership.
-We oversee the Memorial, post the colors, provide and pay for the day-to-day upkeep.
-Heartland Youth for Decency solicits and maintains the funds for Memorial enhancements.
+The American Legion Post 282 has been proud to maintain the Vietnam Memorial that is adjacent to our property at the intersection of La Mesa's University Ave and Spring Street.
+The full property title to the Memorial was transferred to American Legion La Mesa Post 282 in 1997 by the City of La Mesa.
+Post 282 pays for Memorial maintenance, utilities, and any taxes.
+We also post the colors daily and fund the replacement flags.
+Heartland Youth for Decency solicits and maintains the funds for major Memorial enhancements.

-The Memorial, one of the first in the Nation to honor Vietnam Veterans who were living in Southern California's Heartland area (consisting of the communities of La Mesa, Spring Valley, Jamul, Lemon Grove, El Cajon, Santee, and Lakeside) when they accepted the call to military service, during which service they gave their lives in the Vietnam War while maintaining their home of record in the Heartland communities), was built in 1970 and dedicated on Flag Day, 14 June, 1970.
-Over the years, vandalism and neglect partly due to insufficient Post 282 funds had allowed the Monument to deteriorate.
-Realizing this, corrective actions were taken (see http://www.hyfd.org/) and a rededication of the Monument took place on Flag Day, 14 June 2014, exactly 44 years from the date of the original dedication.
+This Memorial was the first in California and one of the first in the Nation to honor Vietnam Veterans who gave their lives.
+Those on the La Mesa wall must have been living in Southern California's Heartland area (consisting of the communities of La Mesa, Spring Valley, Jamul, Lemon Grove, El Cajon, Santee, and Lakeside) when they accepted the call to military service and who must have maintained such residency in the Heartland communities as their home of record while in service.
+The Memorial was built in 1970; dedicated on Flag Day, 14 June, 1970; and rededicated on Flag Day, 14 June 2014, exactly 44 years from the date of the original dedication.
+The rededication was due to the completion of major reconstruction due to vandalism and neglect since original construction.
+This was partly due to insufficient Post 282 funds that had allowed the Monument to deteriorate.
+Realizing this, corrective actions were taken (see http://www.hyfd.org/).

-The ceremony was well attended by the representatives of all of the La Mesa Veterans Club's organizations, those that participated in the original building and dedication, representatives from other Veterans organizations, the Mayor of La Mesa, a Vietnam era Prisoner of War, and the general population numbering approximately 400 total.
-The ceremony was broadcast by KUSI led by Dave Scott.
-Donations for Memorial daily maintenance including flags may be made to Post 282.
-For major, future Memorial enhancements, donations may be made per the above referenced link.
+The rededication ceremony was well attended by the representatives of all of the La Mesa Veterans Club's organizations, those that participated in the original construction and dedication, representatives from the local chapter of the Vietnam Veterans Association, the Mayor of La Mesa, a Vietnam Prisoner of War, and the general population numbering approx. 400 total.
+The ceremony was broadcast by KUSI Television.